Shalinderjeet/Deploy-MongoDb-and-MongoExpress-in-K8s/README.md

-# Kubernetes

-Deploy MongoDB and MongoExpress into localK8s(Minikube).
+# Deploy MongoDB and MongoExpress into localK8s(Minikube).

-Setup local K8s cluster with Minikube
-Deploy MongoDB and MongoExpressconfiguration and credentials extracted into ConfigMap and Secret.
+Description:- Setup local K8s cluster with Minikube Deploy MongoDB and MongoExpressconfiguration and credentials extracted into ConfigMap and Secret.

+Details:-

 Create a basic template of a deployment of mongo database with a mongo image listening on port 27017.
 Create a file name mongo-secret.yaml with a secret type Opaque.